HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumesApi.md

 ## Update

-> Volume Update(ctx, volumeId, volume)
+> Volume Update(ctx, volume)

-Update an existing volume.
-NOT SUPPORTED!!
+Update an existing volume

+Updates volume with matching ID.
+Update is permitted only when volume is in 'Allocated' or 'Visible' state.
+Only the Volume 'Capacity' can be updated with a value greater than the existing one to expand the volume.

 ### Required Parameters